innocentjr/SI507_FinalProject/README.md

 ### 507 F17 Final Project

-I will be caching and parse the list of 'Pay for Success' projects from the Nonprofit Finance Hub website.
+I will be caching and parsing the list of 'Pay for Success' projects from the Nonprofit Finance Hub website.
 After doing so, I will used the cached information to create a database of Pay for Success Projects in the United States.
 I will create a couple of table, at least three: the first being a masterlist of all projects, second of general, non-financial characteristics of the projects, and third of financial characteristics of the projects.

 See Link here: http://www.payforsuccess.org/projects